stefanpems/cfs/ciso-reporting/install-guide.md

+---
+> WORK IN PROGRESS: mini-videos for each deployment step have already been recorded and will be published soon!
+---
 # Prerequisites

 1. The approach and logic used in this solution can be applied with Security Copilot connected to any data source.